 MWU is one of five utilities participating in a Water Research Foundation tailored collaboration project "Sources, Fate, and Treatment of Hexavalent Chromium."
-This collaborative project will help refine the utility's monitoring plan, improve understanding of chromium-6, and provide a first cut analysis of potential treatment alternatives or changes in operations and maintenance that could reduce the concentration of chromium-6 in drinking water.
+This project will refine the utility's monitoring plan, improve understanding of chromium-6 occurrence and fate, and provide analysis of treatment alternatives and operational changes that could reduce chromium-6 concentrations in drinking water.

-Lead Replacement Program
+Lead Service Replacement Program